khoatxp/gitlab-analyzer/README.md

 ## TESTING

-All test need to be placed into test folders for frontend test file format will follow file naming *.test.ts.
+All test need to be placed into test folders for frontend test file format will follow file naming *.test.tsx.
 Frontend Test data can be found in the `frontend/coverage`.
 Back End test data can be found in `backend/target/surefire-reports`.

 To run tests can use `tests.bat` in root directory to run tests for back and front ends, docker must